Direct competition results from strong competiton for limited resource

 The competition kernel \eqref{comp_kernel} in the direct competition approximation has a remarkable property that it only depends upon the ratio $R_{\rm in}/m$.
-Therefore we can expect that the solution to \eqref{full_mut} depends only midly on this ratio.
-This is illustrated in Figure \ref{fig2}.
-We use the value $\e=0.01$, and compare the solutions with two values of $m$ and $M_{\rm in}$ and varying the ratio.
+It implies that solution to \eqref{full_mut} depends only mildly on this ratio.
+This prediction from our analysis is confirmed by numerical calculations (Figure \ref{fig2}).